Jit-Roy/MyBro/README.md

 ## ⚠️ **Important Disclaimers**

 - **Not a Replacement for Professional Care**: MyBro provides peer support, not medical treatment
-- **Crisis Situations**: Always contact emergency services or crisis helplines for immediate danger
 - **Privacy**: Conversations are stored locally; review data handling before deployment

 ## 📜 **License**

 This project is open source and available under the [MIT License](LICENSE).

-**Built with ❤️ for mental health support**

-*"Sometimes you need someone who fights for you when you can't fight for yourself."*